selinaes/React-WebApp/README.md

 2. Give each new user a different color and use that color to represent them whenever their username is referred to.
 3. Update Nav Bar depending on the current user and their Join'em access priviledges.
 4. Modularize every aspect of the app into components, rather than having massive files with every aspect.
-5. Add more security features, such as warning a user when they cannot complete an action and explaining why they cannot complete a specific action (e.g. a message when trying to add a user with a username that has already been used)
+5. Add more security features, such as warning a user when they cannot complete an action and explaining why they cannot complete a specific action (e.g. a message when trying to add a user with a username that has already been used rather than just a console.log message).